When it comes to marketing automation, there is a lot of misinformation out there.

-To help separate the truth from the lies, here is a list of the 4 most common myths about inbound marketing automation that you need to leave behind in 2017 for your business to grow.
+To help separate the truth from the lies, here is a list of the 4 most common myths about inbound marketing automation that you need to leave behind in order to see your business grow.

 Having a good marketing automation platform in place can go a long way in bridging the gap between sales and marketing.
 Some platforms will provide closed-loop analytics, giving your organization greater visibility into what campaigns, traffic sources, and content helped generate leads, or even helped close a sale.